 Taking Doxycycline and drinking alcohol can cause problems.
 It is a broad-spectrum antibiotic and a second-generation tetracycline.
 It delivers a compound to the body that halts the growth of bacteria.
 It does this by stopping the bacteria from creating proteins within the system.
 By eliminating bacteria’s development, the drug allows the body to fight off infection faster than it grows naturally.
-Alcohol reduces the benefits of this medicine.
+Drinking reduces the benefits of this medicine.

 - If a patient experiences problems, alcohol in their system makes it more difficult to diagnose issues.

 When a person consumes alcohol while taking this medicine, the time this drug remains active is less.
 It is due to the liver flushing both the medication and alcohol out at the same time.
-As a result, alcohol reduces the number of antibiotics in the bloodstream by increasing elimination.
+As a result, drinking reduces the number of antibiotics in the bloodstream by increasing elimination.

 - Also, the combination of these two drugs increases sun sensitivity.

 Both Doxycycline and alcohol share specific side effects.
 That can means they all can be more intense.
-Side effects include the following:
+Side effects can include the following:

 - Darkening of the urine